danielsuh05/WeatherWay/README.md

 ### Server:
 The server contains three main controllers: geocode, route, and weather.

 <strong>Geocode controller:</strong> a simple controller that returns the name of a city/location for a given longitude and latitude.
-It utilizes MapBox's reverse geocode functionality, which returns information about a certain longitude and latitude.
+It utilizes MapBox's reverse geocoding functionality, which returns information about a certain longitude and latitude.

 <strong>Route controller:</strong> a controller that does three things: